 My favorite meals are the ones that come together in a flash without compromise.
 Our secret?
 Jars of homemade condiments.
-This savory paste will last you a while (we freeze some in tiny mason jars) and makes a delicious pasta sauce when thinned out with olive oil and a touch of freshly grated parmesan, but we love it just as much spread on a nice slab of warm bread as over top a thick cut of steak or burger.Print this recipe
+This savory paste will last you a while (we freeze some in tiny mason jars) and makes a delicious pasta sauce when thinned out with olive oil and a touch of freshly grated parmesan, but we love it just as much spread on a nice slab of warm bread as over top a thick cut of steak or burger.Print Recipe Pin Recipe

 - Place your pan over medium heat and put in half of your butter and olive oil.
 Add all the garlic and half of the shallots and sweat for 1 minute.
 Add half of your mushrooms and cook these until the pan is dry and the mushrooms get a good amount of color.
 Deglaze the pan with the white wine and sherry vinegar, stirring until the pan is dry once again.
 Remove the mushrooms from the pan.

 - Add the remaining butter, olive oil and shallot to the pan, followed by the rest of the mushrooms.
 Get these to a nice brown color as well, only this time deglaze the pan with the balsamic vinegar.
 Turn the heat off once the vinegar has evaporated.